Javascript is not enabled.

 Neuropathy can have many causes, can affect one nerve or many, and can have different treatments and varying outlooks.
 It’s important to get a diagnosis so you can get the right care, the experts say.

-“Neuropathy can be a chronic condition that can be accompanied by anxiety and depression,” says Norman Latov, M.D., a professor of neurology at Weill Cornell Medical College in New York.
+“Neuropathy can be a chronic condition that can be accompanied by anxiety and depression,” says Norman Latov, M.D., a professor of neurology at Weill Cornell Medicine in New York.
 “Understanding what you have and knowing what to expect helps you focus on what needs to be done and reduces the worry and anxiety that come from fearing the unknown.”

 Symptoms vary, but there are common patterns